 The Cardiac Point-of-Care operation was discontinued during the year ended December 31, 2016.
 Expenses, gains and losses relating to the discontinuation of the Cardiac point-of-care tests operation have been eliminated from profit or loss from the Group's continuing operations and are shown as a single line item in the Statement of Operations.
-The loss on discontinued operations is US\$0.05 million in year ended December 31, 2021, which is mainly due to administrative expenses.
-The loss on discontinued operations is US\$0.4 million in year ended December 31, 2020, which is mainly due to the unwinding of closure provisions and a change of estimate in relation to a tax receivable balance.
-For further details, see Note 10 to the financial statements.
+The loss on discontinued operations was US\$7,000 in year ended December 31, 2022 (2021: US\$54,000), which is mainly due to administrative expenses.
+For further details, see Note 8 to the consolidated financial statements.